lnenad/Requestor/README.md

 ## Development

+The goal of this project isn't perfect code, and to add on top of that I am not a well versed Rust developer so any tips on improving code quality/performance are more than welcome but are not going to be the focus for me.
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites